AliOsm/codeforces2pdf/README.md

 Unfortunately, there was not any good way to download CodeForces problems in PDF, I was looking for a PDF file that contains one problem with its statement only, without CodeForces` logo, tags or anything else.

 So I've written this code in Python.
-However, this my first Python code and I've extracted all CodeForces problems in PDFs, you can find them [here](https://github.com/AliOsm/PDF-CodeForces-Problems) (there are crazy facts about CodeForces in that repository).
+However, this is my first Python code and I've extracted all CodeForces problems in PDFs, you can find them [here](https://github.com/AliOsm/PDF-CodeForces-Problems) (there are crazy facts about CodeForces in that repository).

 Ok, to be honest, training was not the only thing motivated me to do this, I was looking for some small project to try Selenium on it, so this was the key of motivation.